roguesupport/FreeContributor/README.md

 ## What the scripts does?

- - Backup the original configuration file
+ - Backup the original configuration files.
  - Download and merge domains lists from various sources.

 ## Benefits and Features